-The Rules of the Auditor General (Section 10.554(1)(i)5(c)(1)) and 10.556(8) requires that we apply financial condition assessment procedures.
-It is management's responsibility to monitor the Town's financial condition and our financial condition assessment was based in part on representations made by management and the review of financial information provided by them.
+Pursuant to Section 10.554(1)(i)5.c. and 10.556(8), Rules of the Auditor General, we applied financial condition assessment procedures.
+It is management's responsibility to monitor the Town of Redington Shores, Florida's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.